bibrakc/CCA-Simulator/Applications/README.md

 The [Page_Rank_Nested_Fixed_Iterations](/Applications/Page_Rank_Nested_Fixed_Iterations/) implements an asynchronous `page rank` with nested fixed number of iterations using the CCASimulator.
 In this application there is no convergence implemented rather the program runs for a fixed number if page rank iterations provided by the user.
 These host side iterations invoke the `nested page rank` where it asynchronously goes into the next iteration.
 Kind of an overlap.
 ## Single_Source_Shortest_Path
 The [Single_Source_Shortest_Path](/Applications/Single_Source_Shortest_Path/) implements asynchronous `single source shortest path` using the CCASimulator.

+## Deprecated
+Some of the above applications have been moved to the `Deprecated` folder due to constant internal development of the simulator they need to be modified and tested.
+It should not require much work other than fixing the predicate and diffuse functions.
+Previously there was only one queue in a compute cell, i.e. the `action_queue` but now since it has been split into `action_queue` and `diffuse_queue` the applications need to provide "diffuse predicate function".